Laldanmawia Ralte

-Laldanmawia Ralte (born 19 December 1992), popularly known as Danmawia, is an Indian professional footballer who plays as a winger for Indian Super League club NorthEast United.
+Laldanmawia Ralte (born 19 December 1992), popularly known as Danmawia, is an Indian professional footballer who plays as a winger.

 Club career

 Born in Mizoram, Laldanmawia Ralte "The Sialhawk Express" began his career in the Mizoram Premier League Season 1 with Dinthar where he won the Best Player of the Season award and was tied for the top goalscorer in the league's first season.
 While playing club football, Laldanmawia also represented the Mizoram football team in various competitions.
 He is an important player of the Mizoram, Santosh Trophy champion team.

 In early 2016, Laldanmawia left Mizoram to play in Tamil Nadu for MSU in the Chennai Super Division.
 After the season, he returned to Mizoram to sign with Chenmari West in the Mizoram Premier League.

 Aizawl

 In December 2016 it was revealed that Laldanmawia had signed with I-League side Aizawl for the 2016–17 season.
 He made his professional debut for the side in the league on 13 January 2017 against Minerva Punjab.
 He came on as a 62nd minute substitute for Albert Zohmingmawia as Aizawl came out as 1–0 winners.